 - Very affordable

 - Not weatherproof

 If you are really on a very low budget yet seek to explore the skies with a pair of binoculars, then the Celestron SkyMaster 20×80 binoculars will work fine for you.
 This pair of binoculars is a well-balanced one in terms is weight, size, and optics for its price range.

-It offers more value compared to other devices which fall within the same price range.
+It offers more value compared to other devices that fall within the same price range.

 The Celestron binoculars come with an amazing warranty.
 You basically get a lifetime certificate saying that you can fix all the broken parts of the binoculars for a small fee as low as $25.

-Another amazing thing about this device is the fact that it does an excellent job at enhancing celestial objects.
+Another amazing thing about this device is the fact that it does an excellent job of enhancing celestial objects.
 Just as the name suggests it, it’s for the skies and terrestrial viewing.

 - Great Value

 - The material use is sensitive to scratches